-In order to effectively review project progress, four reviews are built-in to the project lifecycle.
+In order to effectively review project progress, four reviews are built-in to the project life cycle.

-The lifecycle of a project is depicted on the following diagram:
+The life cycle of a project is depicted in the following diagram:

-Project State Description Proposal Project doesn't really exist yet, may not have real resources, but is proposed and is expected to be created due to business needs.
-Incubation Project has resources, but is recognized to be in the early stages of development.
+Proje ct State Description Prop osal Project doesn't really exist yet, may not have real resources, but is proposed and is expected to be created due to business needs.
+Incub ation Project has resources, but is recognized to be in the early stages of development.
 The outcome is a minimum viable product (MVP) that demonstrates the value of the project and is a useful vehicle for collecting feedback, but is not expected to be used in production environments.
 Mature Project is fully functioning and stable, has achieved successful releases.
 Core Project provides value to and receives interest from a broad audience.
-Archived Project can reach Archived state for multiple reasons.
+Archi ved Project can reach Archived state for multiple reasons.
 Either project has successfully been completed and its artifacts provide business values, or project has been cancelled for unforeseen reasons (no value anymore, technical, etc.).
 Project in any state can be Archived through a Termination Review.